clarkezone/pocketshorten/endtoenddemo/README.md

 ## Deploy test target site to cluster

+Ensure that the `cloudflared` cli is logged in.

-1. Run following commands to prepare and deploy a test website onto the cluster
+1. Run following commands to prepare and deploy a nginx test website onto the cluster to use as a target of URL shortening:

    ```bash
    # copy manifests for a test website which will be the target of shorten operations